Home Storage Gold IRA

 If you want to hold gold IRA assets in a safety deposit box, you would first have to jump through several hoops to comply with the law.
 You would also possibly pay more in fees in the compliance effort than you would spend simply by avoiding trouble, taking the conservative route, and engaging a traditional non-bank vault company to hold your gold IRA assets on your IRA's behalf.

-Thinking about opening a home storage #Gold IRA as part of your #retirement plan?
+Thinking about opening a home storage #Gold IRA?
 Read this first...

 Congress generally prohibits IRA investment in "collectibles," which includes most forms of precious metals and jewelry.
 However, Congress did not want to completely prohibit retirement investors from access to the important precious metals asset class.
 They therefore carved out several exceptions to the definition of collectibles, listed in IRC Section 408(m):